jvc2688/K2-CPM/tutorial.md

 separation given above is < 4 arcsec, so the coordinates are from the right channel.

 We know which pixel we're interested in so now its time to prepare predictor matrix.
-Note that first time you run this code for given ```epic_id``` and ```campaign```, it will take some time to download the data.
+Note that first time you run this code for given ```campaign``` and given set of pixels, it will take some time to download the data.
 Run:

 ```python
 from K2CPM.cpm_part1 import run_cpm_part1